Juana-DeLaO/Mouse-Projections-and-Segmentation/README.txt

 	Segmentation_Measurements.mlx
 		"""
-		Segment an image and calculate the various intensity at various points of the cells.
+		Segment an projection with a given mask and calculate the various intensity at various points of the cells.
 		Creates a figure showing the wanted data and writes it to the given folder.
 		"""